tlendev/linger/README.md

 ![logo](./logo.png)

-## The spiritual successor to lingus written entirely in Typescript
+## The spiritual successor to lingus

 ---